 3. Rates of substance abuse in Native American youth are higher than average.

-Substance abuse is common among Native Americans, which means younger generations are brought up in households where drugs and alcohol are accessible.
+Addiction is common among Native American communities which means younger generations are brought up in households where drugs and alcohol are accessible and recovery options are not.
 In fact, a study published in Public Health Reports suggests that we may see even higher rates of substance abuse in younger generations.
-Compared to other 8th grade students in other racial groups, Native Americans have higher rates of alcohol, marijunana and prescription opiate use.
+Compared to other 8th grade students in other racial groups, Native Americans have higher rates of alcohol, marijuana and prescription opiate use.

 The problem: it’s difficult to break the cycle of substance abuse.
-Where does a young person find support when their peers and role models are using drugs and alcohol?
+Where does a young Native American person find recovery support for addiction when their peers and role models are using drugs and alcohol?
 And if they do seek treatment, how can they prevent relapse in Phoenix when there is temptation all around them?

 To deter the rising rates of addiction and self-destructive behavior, it’s clear that family and tribal members be involved in the addiction treatment process.
 Education is crucial, as well as accessible healthcare, mental health services, addiction treatment and sober living homes.